FrostyX/tracer/doc/source/user-guide.rst

         How to restart:
              service apache2 restart

-If you have any objections to described way how to restart it, please let me know.
+Helpers for custom application can be defined in ``/etc/tracer/applications.xml`` & ``~/.config/tracer/applications.xml``.
+If you have any objections to the described way how to restart it, please `create an issue`_.

 Interactive mode
 ----------------